ASEBA approach is especially good for multicultural research.

 for Mental Health Assessment.
 The Bibliography

-of Published Studies Using the ASEBA lists over 2,000
+of Published Studies Using the ASEBA lists some 3,000

 publications under the "cross-cultural/multicultural"